5afe/contract-proxy-kit/README.md

-### CPK Configuration App
+## CPK Configuration App

 An example Dapp using the Gnosis Safe [Contract Proxy Kit](https://github.com/gnosis/contract-proxy-kit) which works as a Safe App or a standalone app and where the Relay service is configurable.
-This Dapp serves as an example of the different states the CPK can have.
+This Dapp serves as an example of the different states the *CPK* can have.

+Only available for Rinkeby at this moment.

 App can be found live here: http://cpkconfig.surge.sh.

-Only available on Rinkeby at this moment.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).